<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Protective Finish

-The most affordable option for refinishing cabinets is applying a strong protective finish over the top of your current finish.
+The most affordable option for refinishing cabinets is applying a strong, clear protective finish over the top of your current finish.
 This finish is for people who like the look of their current cabinets currently but want an extra layer to help eliminate further damage to the finish.

 Island kitchen cabinets painted grey